HolyBlackCat/cpp-tutorials/tooling/articles/working_in_vscode_terminal.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

 This is to be expected.
-Read [Terminal for Dummies](/tooling/articles/terminal_for_dummies.md) and do what it says.
+If you got this error, read [Terminal for Dummies](/tooling/articles/terminal_for_dummies.md) and do what it says.
 After following all the steps, `clang++` should work.

+If you **didn't** get the error, confirm that the correct Clang installation is being used by typing `gcm clang++`.
+It should report `C:\msys64\clang64\bin\clang++.exe`, then you're good.
+If not, it's using some other version of Clang, not the one you installed in MSYS2.
+Read the link above and fix your settings to use the Clang from MSYS2.

 If you see error `undefined reference to WinMain`, you didn't save your file and are compiling an empty file.
 Hit <kbd>Ctrl</kbd><kbd>S</kbd> and try again.